Ground level enhancement: Description

 Ground level enhancements are usually accompanied by a solar radiation storm.
 GLE occurrence rate was 29% for S2 or larger storms, 36% for S3 or larger, and 40% for S4 when correlated with the S-scale (related to the number of >10MeV protons measured at geosynchronous orbit).

-GLEs are uncommon, with fewer than 100 events observed in a 70-year time period.
+GLEs are uncommon.
+At present, 76 GLE events have been observed since the 1940s.

+The most recent GLE #76 took place on 21st Nov 2024.
 GLEs are more frequent around solar maximum.